elys-network/elys/x/amm/spec/05_risk_management.md

 Number of The fee is always swapped to USDC and sent to the major molecule fee wallet which stores all the revenue.

-Price of Major molecule token at any point = (USD value of all assets within the major molecule +/- Margin Gains/Losses)/circulating supply of Major Molecule Tokens
+Price of Major molecule token at any point = (USD value of all assets within the major molecule +/- Perpetual Gains/Losses)/circulating supply of Major Molecule Tokens
 ```

 ### Slippage